 It’s time to start planning the next SailRipple adventure.
-If you are interested in a sailing or sailing/diving trip tin 2022 please send me a note via the contact form and we can begin to get things rolling!
+If you are interested in a sailing or sailing/diving trip in 2021 or 2022 please send me a note via the contact form and we can begin to get things rolling!

 I’m currently thinking June of 2022 for the BVI or Jan-Feb of 2022 for Tahiti, that’s the off season, when the prices are lower!